Mark-Phillipson/TalonCommandSearchExtension/README.md

 - [ ] **✏️ Inline List Editing** - Edit list items directly in the interface

 ## 🎉 What's New in This Version

+- **UI Improvement:** The repository breakdown ("Commands by Repository") is now displayed above the search box in the Commands tab.
+This makes it clear that the figures shown are totals for each repository, not filtered results.
+When you filter or search, the breakdown remains visible for reference.

 - **🗣️ New Default Search Scope: Spoken Forms (Commands + Lists)**
   - The search panel now defaults to the "Spoken Forms (Commands + Lists)" filter, making it easier to find both command names and list values instantly.